robenkleene/audio-references/logic-pro/logic-pro-score-editor.md

 ## Style

 - Double-click a note to see some style options
-- In the sidebar, `Region > Style` sets the clef style
+- In the sidebar, `Region > Style` sets the clef style (this doesn't always seem to change the clef, another method is to right-click the clef itself and choose `Select Clef...`)

 ## Time Signature